 How to Wear Elbow Sleeves?

 Now that you know what are the benefits that these elbow compression sleeves offer, one must also know what is the right way to wear them.
-While these are relatively simple accessories, you’ll be surprised at how many people often end up wearing them in the wrong way and hurting themselves.
+While these are relatively simple accessories, you’ll be surprised at how many people often end up wearing them in the wrong way.
+They end up hurting themselves.
 While these sleeves can be very helpful if worn the right way, getting them the wrong way could actually be quite counterproductive.

 Buyer’s Guide to the Best Elbow Sleeves for Weightlifting

 By this point, we have provided you with a lot of details about what elbow sleeves are and why are they useful, as well as how to wear them.
 However, let us now turn our attention towards how to buy the best sleeve for all your lifting needs.
-There are certain factors that need to be kept in mind and here’s a quick checklist of everything that you need to keep in mind when you buy an elbow sleeve:
+There are certain factors that need to be kept in mind.
+Here’s a quick checklist of everything that you need to keep in mind when you buy an elbow sleeve:

 2. Compression Level

-If you are looking forward to buying a high-compression elbow sleeve that offers you support to deal with an injury, you might want to check out this elbow sleeve from Shock Doctor, which comes with gel support to make things better for your recovery.
+If you are looking forward to buying a high-compression elbow sleeve.
+It will offer you support to deal with an injury.
+You might want to check out this elbow sleeve from Shock Doctor, which comes with gel support to make things better for your recovery.

 3. Muscle Size